 In addition to the ways referred to above, managing your Samsung Galaxy S9 contents is of course one of the most effective ways regarding saving more phone storage.
 For example, backup or transfer your overloaded contents like contacts, messages, photos, videos, audios, apps etc. to computer, especially some oversized songs, videos and photos.
 Save some of them to computer and restore them when you need could be a best way to handle it.
 Syncios Manager is the one you are looking for which is specialized in backup and management mobile phone data, with which you can manage your Samsung S9 internal data even external SD card storage on Samsung S9 with ease.

-Step 2.
-Hypothetically, when you need to save songs to PC, you find Media on the sidebar and choose Audio.
-Select some songs you need and click on Export to transfer them to PC.
+Step 2 Hypothetically, when you need to save songs to PC, you find Music from the interface of Syncios.
+Singly check wanted song(s) and then click on Export button to find a smaller window.
+Customize a save path and then tap on Select Folder to transfer them to PC.

 Note: the options will be a little different when backup and restore different contents.
 The options could be Export/Backup when exporting data.
-The options could be Import/Add/Recover when importing data.
+The options could be Import/Add/Restore when importing data.

 Or you can open Syncios Manager to perform the clearup on computer.
-Under Toolkit, go to Common Functions and click File System icon.
+Simply tap on File module.
 You can view file system on your device.
-Choose operation from New Folder, Delete, Import and Export.
+Choose operation from Add, Export, New, Delete and Refresh.

 You will be amazed to discover how many files you were keeping in there that was taking up space that you don’t even remember anymore.
 It is common to have images, APK’s and PDF files stored in there.